richardrigutins/vscode-csharp-shortcuts/README.md

 ## Features

-- _Manage project references_: adds a button to the contextual menu for csproj files to visually add or remove references to other projects
+- _Add project references_: adds a button to the contextual menu for csproj files to visually add or remove references to other projects
 ![add project reference](images/add-project-reference-context-menu.png)
+- _Manage NuGet packages_: adds a button to the contextual menu for csproj files to manage the installed NuGet packages or to search and install new ones

 ## Known Issues